jstonecypher/docs/altassets.md

 </ul>
 <h2 id="capital-calls">Capital Calls</h2>
 <p>Processors can start Cap Calls for an asset that a client already owns.</p>
-<p>On the Asset Detail screen, the processor chooses Start &gt; Capital Call, and the Start New Capital Call screen displays:</p>
+<p>On the Asset Detail screen, the processor chooses <strong>Start &gt; Capital Call</strong>, and the Start New Capital Call screen displays:</p>
-<p>On the Start New Capital Call screen, the processor completes the required fields and clicks Create Request.
+<p>On the Start New Capital Call screen, the processor completes the required fields and clicks <strong>Create Request</strong>.
 The system validates required fields are completed:</p>
 <ul>
 <li>Asset</li>
 <li>Account #</li>